 Hi, I’m Russell McCarthy from WA Building Inspections Perth.
 Today, I want to discuss a critical aspect of brick construction: weep holes.
 Their purpose, maintenance, and common misconceptions surrounding their compliance are frequently misunderstood, often leading to unnecessary and costly recommendations from some uninformed building inspectors like the one in the video above.
 I will also share insights from a reaction video of a Plate Height Inspection, also known as the Brick Stage Inspection, where I address these issues, providing clarity and expert advice on the matter.

-Purpose and Importance of Weep Holes
+Purpose and Importance of Weep Holes in Brick Walls

-Why Weep Holes Are Necessary
+Why Weep Holes in Brick Walls Are Necessary

 Reaction to a Misleading Inspection Report